Beacon Lodge: History

-Charitable Foundation
+Charitable foundation

-In 1977 Henri and Marie Côté started a non-profit foundation called the Ray Côté Memorial Foundation in memory of their son Raymond who died of cancer in 1967 at the young age of 28.
-Their daughter Thérèse was sponsoring a boy in India and gave Henri the idea of a foundation to honour Ray who was so aware of the needs of others.
+In 1977, Henri and Anne-Marie Côté started a non-profit foundation called the Ray Côté Memorial Foundation in memory of their son Raymond who had died of cancer in 1967 at the young age of 28.
+Their daughter Thérèse was sponsoring a boy in India and gave Henri the idea of a foundation to honour Ray and his altruistic nature.

-As a result, on August 15, 1977 the Ray Côté Memorial Foundation was started as a registered charity.
-In order to raise money to invest for the charity a large puzzle was purchased showing two men (who bore an uncanny resemblance to Ray and brother Robert).
+As a result, the Ray Côté Memorial Foundation was registered as a charity on August 15, 1977.
+In order to raise funds, a large puzzle was purchased showing two men (who bore an uncanny resemblance to Ray and his brother Robert).
 Each puzzle piece purchased added $13.33 towards the goal of $10,000, which once achieved be invested and the proceeds distributed to "help alleviate the suffering of the poor".
 Henri and Marie, along with other immediate family members invested a significant amount and eventually this goal was met.
 Registered charities were chosen for distribution of the interest earned each year.

-In 1987 another son (Robert) died and Henri conceived the idea of changing the name of the foundation to the Côté Family Memorial Foundation.
-In the years since, Henri as well as Marie and a third son (Richard) have died.
+In 1987, Raymond's brother Robert died and Henri conceived the idea of changing the name of the foundation to the Côté Family Memorial Foundation.
+In the years since, Henri as well as Anne-Marie and a third son (Richard) have died.

 The Côté Family Memorial Foundation strives primarily to help charities that do not have large budgets to solicit funds.
-In the 40 years since its inception, the Côté Family Memorial Foundation has successfully donated over $152,000 to the needs of individuals around the world, however most of the charities receiving help operate in the Victoria area.
+In the 40 years after its inception, the Côté Family Memorial Foundation had successfully donated over $152,000 to the needs of individuals around the world although most of the charities receiving help operate in the Victoria area.
 The directors discuss the needs of those asking for assistance and try to focus on groups who help individuals to help themselves.